 The relationship between teacher effectiveness and quartiles of EDS in Title I schools is less pronounced that observed for all NC schools.
 On average, HE teachers represent 9.5% of the staff in Title I schools in North Carolina; 11.3% of teachers in Title I schools are designated as needing improvement.
 Only schools in the highest and lowest quartiles of EDS populations show a substantial deviation from the state average.
-Lowest quartile Title I schools have a 1.6 percentage point higher rate of HE teachers than the overall average for Title I schools; this difference is statistically significant (t=2.67, p<0.01).
-Schools in the highest quartile of EDS population are lower than the overall state average for Title I schools by 1.6 percentage points and that difference is also statistically significant (t=-2.60, p>0.01).
+Lowest quartile Title 1 schools have a 1.6 percentage point higher rate of HE teachers than the overall average for Title I schools; this difference is statistically significant (t=2.67, p<0.01).
+Schools in the highest and that difference is also statistically significant (t=-2.60, p>0.01).